book page

 Quick answers

-Themes include webgpu, wgsl, programming, graphics, compute, plus context from trailer, series, part, characters.
+Themes include webgpu, wgsl, programming, graphics, compute, plus context from trailer, best, 2026, june.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.